vinayinvicible/django-route/docs/execution.rst

     if routing is not enabled for the request (no middleware/no decorator) do nothing

-    if there is no entry of request.path_info in Router.source do nothing
+    if there is no entry of request.path_info in Router.source which is active do nothing

     if there are multiple entries, order by their rank (ascending order) for each router
-            if there are no destinations
+            if there are no active destinations
                 continue with the loop
             if the condition is met then break the loop else continue if the for loop did not break